Topology and edge modes surviving criticality in non-Hermitian Floquet systems

 \emph{Critical edge modes}.--To further reveal edge modes associated with non-Hermitian Floquet topology at phase transitions, we obtain the quasienergies under open boundary condition (OBC) with $(\alpha,\alpha')=(1,2)$.
 The spectra in Figs.~\ref{fig:CQS}(a), (b), (d) and (e) are obtained at exemplary points along the dashed-dotted, solid, dashed and dotted critical lines of Fig.~\ref{fig:PD} in its ${\cal PT}$-unbroken region ($|\gamma|<|J|$).
-The probability distributions of their edge modes are shown in (a), (b), (c) and (d) of Fig.~\ref{fig:CES} in the End Matter, with the bands touching at $E=\pi$ ($F=-1$), $0$ ($F=1$), $0$ and $\pi$.
+The probability distributions of their edge modes are shown in (a), (b), (c) and (d) of Fig.~\ref{fig:CES}, with the bands touching at $E=\pi$ ($F=-1$), $0$ ($F=1$), $0$ and $\pi$.
 Our bulk theory {[}Eq.~(\ref{eq:BBCmain}){]} predicts the numbers of edge modes $(N_{0},N_{\pi})=(4,0)$, $(2,0)$, $(2,2)$ and $(2,0)$ at these critical points, which are in perfect agreement with those observed in Fig.~\ref{fig:CES}, verifying the bulk-edge correspondence at phase transitions.
 In the ${\cal PT}$-broken region ($|\gamma|>|J|$), the range of exponential $e^{-iE}$ goes beyond the unit circle $|F|=1$, as shown in Figs.~\ref{fig:CQS}(c) and \ref{fig:CQS}(f).
 Nevertheless, we find two edge $0$ modes at both these critical points, regardless of whether the bulk gap closes at $E=0$ {[}$F=1$ in Fig.~\ref{fig:CQS}(c){]} or $E=\pi$ {[}$F=-1$ in Fig.~\ref{fig:CQS}(f){]}, and their distributions are identical to those in (b) and (d) of Fig.~\ref{fig:CES}.
 Lying along the solid and dotted lines in Fig.~\ref{fig:PD}, the numbers of edge modes at these critical points are $(N_{0},N_{\pi})=(2,0)$, verifying again the Eq.~(\ref{eq:BBCmain}).
 Overall, we confirmed the nontrivial topology and edge modes surviving criticality in our setting, regardless of whether the underlying quasienergy spectrum is in ${\cal PT}$-invariant or ${\cal PT}$-broken regime.
-In the End Matter, we give exact solutions of topological edge modes at non-Hermitian Floquet criticality (see Sec.~II of the SM for derivations), which offer analytical justifications for our theory.